gamma-delta/HackSlashRun/README.md

 Once you have your IP, navigate to the folder with `hack_slash_run.exe` with the command prompt.
 (Google is your friend if you don't know how.)
 Then, type this in: `hack_slash_run.exe -m=missions/example/mission.js` to launch the example mission.
 To run another mission, change the path (the thing with slashes after the `-m=`) to another mission file.

 Finally, tell your hacker to type that IP address you wrote down into a web browser, followed by `:1337`.
 (So, something like `123.45.67.89:1337`.)
 If everything is working correctly, your hacker should see the HackOS window pop up.
+(Make sure you're connected to the same Wi-fi network.)

-When the hacker `poke`s a value somewhere, you'll see it on your screen and an alert will play (so you know they did something.)
+When the hacker `poke`s a value somewhere, you'll see it on your terminal and an alert sound will play (so you know they did something.)

 For a list of arguments, run `hack_slash_run.exe -h` or `hack_slash_run.exe --help`.
 It won't launch the server and it will tell you all the ways you can customize the game.